math241s24/project-02-omar/README.md

 Under the folder ***code***, there will be all the R code files for this project.

+Under the folder ***images***, there are pre-rendered images for graphs that take extremely long to render due to needing a lot of computational power.
+Render pictures as SVG for full quality and all data to be graphed, but take caution regarding file size as it is larger than the GitHub limit.

 ------------------------------------------------------------------------

 Credits: **Omar Youssif (\@omaryoussif)**